NateWD/NateWDFirstSoftwareProject/README.md

 # NateWDFirstSoftwareProject
-This repository contains my code for the Ruby on Rails software engineering department.
+This repository contains my code for the Ruby on Rails software engineering project.